The year’s most important wine dates:

 This internationally noble and popular wine has its day the fourth Thursday of May.
 To help you remember: every Thursday can be your Chardonnay #throwbackthursday!

-Drink Local Wine Week is an annual event that recruits and encourages bloggers and wine columnists to write something about their local wines.
+Drink Local Wine Week is an annual event celebrated every second week of October that recruits and encourages bloggers and wine columnists to write something about their local wines.
 It is the original activity on which the organisation Drink Local Wine was founded, and continues to this day to increase attention for local wines among both the wine trade and consumers.
 A worthwhile and fun cause to support!

-- Dates might change from year to year, please verify.
+Dates might change from year to year.
 Check back to the page for more updates and news to celebrate and enjoy wine.